grafana/grafana/docs/sources/enterprise/auditing.md

 ### Console exporter

 Audit logs are sent to the Grafana default logger.
-The audit logs will use the `auditing.console` logger and be logged on `debug`-level, learn how to enable debug logging in the [log configuration](https://grafana.com/docs/grafana/latest/administration/configuration/#log) section of the documentation.
+The audit logs use the `auditing.console` logger and are logged on `debug`-level, learn how to enable debug logging in the [log configuration]({{< relref "../administration/configuration.md#log" >}}) section of the documentation.
 Accessing the audit logs in this way is not recommended for production use.